 To remain eligible for the Premier Plan, students must be enrolled in the required number of credit hours and actively attend classes for the first 31 days.

-If I waive the Premier Plan in the Fall, can I enroll in the Plan during the Spring Open Enrollment Period?
+If I waive the Premier Plan in the Fall, can I change my mind and enroll in the Plan later?

-Generally, no. Late enrollment is allowed only if one is involuntarily dropped from other coverage due to age or employment and the late enrollment application is received within 31 days of being involuntarily dropped.
-If you know you will be involuntarily dropped due to age or job status during Open Enrollment, include the termination date of your other coverage in question #4 when completing the waiver survey.
-SHI will then e-mail you a Temporary Waiver agreement, so the Premier Plan charge can be temporarily removed from your Student Account.
+Generally, no. Late enrollment is allowed if an eligible student is involuntarily dropped from other coverage due to age or job status and the late enrollment application is received within 31 days of being involuntarily dropped.
+If you know you will be involuntarily dropped due to age or job status during Open Enrollment, include the termination date of your other coverage in the text box provided when completing the waiver section of the survey.
+SHI should then e-mail you a Temporary Waiver agreement, so the Premier Plan charge can be temporarily removed from your Student Account.
+If you do not receive the email within 5 business days of submitting your waiver, email firstname.lastname@example.org to request instructions for a Temporary Waiver.

 I will be eligible to enroll in another plan in November, can I purchase the Premier Plan from August 15 through November?

-No, the Premier Plan coverage ends August 14 of each Plan Year and prorated refunds are not granted.
+No, the Premier Plan coverage ends August 14, of each Plan Year and prorated refunds are not granted.
 You may purchase other private "gap" coverage until the new insurance is in effect.
-To notify the Student Health Insurance Office of these special circumstances, indicate in question #4 the termination date of your "gap" coverage when completing the waiver survey.
+To notify the Student Health Insurance Office of these special circumstances, indicate in the termination date of your "gap" coverage when completing the waiver survey in the text box provided.

 Can I extend/continue my insurance for 6 months?

-- Are no longer eligible for the 12 month Premier Plan
+- Were no longer eligible for the 12 month Premier Plan.

-E-mail the Student Health Insurance Office for Continuation Plan information at email@example.com.
-Continuation Plan payment must be received post marked no later than August 28.
+Continuation Plan payment must have been post marked no later than August 28, 2017.

 I submitted my waiver, was it approved?